Hardware-Assisted Parameterized Circuit Execution: Time Profiling

-\begin{itemize} \item \textbf{Pre-compile} creates or reads circuits, compiles, and transpiles to a native control system gate format.
-This stage refers to the process described in Section~\ref{subsec:rip} and Fig.~\ref{fig:ripstage}(a).
-Even though this is a compilation stage, the word `Pre-Compile' is chosen to differentiate the compile stage in the host computer software layer, which converts the circuits into pulse definition.
-The pre-compile stage has the following sub-stages: \begin{itemize} \item \textbf{Get circuit} provides the circuit by generating or reading a pre-generated circuit from the file. \item \textbf{Transpile} converts the circuit shown in Eq.~\ref{eq:zxzxz} into the native control software gate format. \end{itemize} \item \textbf{RIP} is the software parameterization stage identifying the structural equivalency, extracting the phases, and modifying the circuit for PCE. \item \textbf{Active} is an optional stage to convert a circuit from a passive reset ($500 \mu s$ in current QPU) to an active reset circuit. \item \textbf{Build Run} transfers the control from the application layer to the host computer software layer and receives the quantum data from the control system. \item \textbf{Total} is the complete execution time from the start of circuit creation to the display of the result for an experiment. \end{itemize}
+\begin{itemize} \item Pre-compile: This stage encompasses creating or reading circuits, compiling them into a gate-based representation, and transpiling them to the native control system gate format.
+This process is detailed in Section~\ref{subsec:rip} and Fig.~\ref{fig:ripstage}(a).
+The \emph{pre-compile} stage differentiates from the compile stage in the host computer software layer, where the latter converts the circuits into pulse definitions.
+The pre-compile stage has the following sub-stages: \begin{itemize} \item Get circuit: This sub-stage generates circuits for the quantum experiment or reads a pre-generated circuits from a file. \item Transpile: This sub-stage converts the circuit, which may be represented in various quantum programming languages, into the native control software gate format, based on Eq.~\ref{eq:zxzxz}.
+Note, the stages \emph{Compile} and \emph{Transpile} in Fig.~\ref{fig:ripstage}(a) is combined into this sub-stage to avoid confusion with the \emph{Compile} stage that occurs later during \texttt{QubiC} compilation. \end{itemize} \item \emph{RIP}: This stage performs software parameterization, identifying structural equivalency, extracting phases, and modifying the circuit for PCE, as described in Section~\ref{subsec:rip}. \item Active: This optional stage converts a circuit from a passive reset delay ($500 \mu$s in the current QPU) to an active reset circuit.
+The experiments in this manuscript use passive reset delay. \item Build and Run: This stage transfers control from the application layer to the host computer software layer and receives the quantum measurement data from the control system.
+The sub-stages of this layer is discussed in the host computer software layer. \item Total: This represents the complete execution time from the start of circuit creation to the display of the result for an experiment measured from the Jupyter notebook. \end{itemize}

+The application layer also includes methods to initialize and control time profiling in all three layers.
+Users can access these methods by importing the profiling module.
+As shown in Listing~\ref{lst:profile}, the method \texttt{setClientProf()} activates client-side profiling on the host computer software layer, and \texttt{logjson()} logs the profile dictionary into JSON format.
+Server-side profiling, which activates time profiling on the control software layer, is controlled by the \texttt{server\_profile} argument to the \texttt{build\_and\_run\_paracircuit} method, as shown in Listing~\ref{lst:buildrun} in Appendix~\ref{subsec:profcode}.
+A value of zero indicates no profiling on the control software, while a value of 1 enables profiling.